Stutz-Medien/Wordpress__Plugin-lightweight-cookie-banner/README.md

-# Wordpress-Plugin-lightweight-cookie-banner #
+# Wordpress Plugin lightweight cookie banner #

 ![GitHub](https://img.shields.io/github/license/Stutz-Medien/Wordpress__Plugin-lightweight-cookie-banner?color=blue)

 ### Lightweight - Easy - Simple ###

-Only 3 files, that's it.
-You don't need more for this simple, yet effective Cookie Banner.
+A very simple cookie banner solution.
+It's lightweight and allows for customization of the text in the alert.

 ## About Lightweight Cookie Banner ##

 Lightweight Cookie Banner is a small Wordpress Plugin which aims to be simple and compact.
-As the name suggests it's a very lightweight Plugin consisting only of 3 files.
+As the name suggests it's a very lightweight Plugin.

 ## Bugs and Features ##